siudeer/airspace-hugo/exampleSite/content/english/service.md

 layout: service
 about:
   enable: true
-  title: Spatial Wildlife Ecology Lab
+  title: Spatial Wildlife Ecology Lab at SIU
-  content: We are interested in determining how spatial and behavioral processes such
+  content: "We are a group of researchers interested in understanding how behaviors
-    as movement and habitat selection scale up to affect the demography and distribution of multiple sympatric species.
-Our research is quantitative and tackles both fundamental and applied problems.
-We answer these questions using a variety of systems and approaches.
+    such as movement affect animal populations and other species.
+We study a variety of species found in Illinois (white-tailed deer, bobcat, coyotes, and beavers) but also in the USA and worldwide (caribou, mule deer, elk, elephant, and giant tortoises).
+While our research centered around animal movement, we focus on various implications of movement for animal such as predator-prey interactions, migration, disease spread, and impact of human activities on their movement.
+Our research strive at improving our understanding of these species ecology but also finding ways of ensuring a safe future for these species.  \n"
   image: images/company/company-group-pic.jpg
   button:
     enable: true